List of informally named dinosaurs: Skaladromeus

-Spearpoint ankylosaur

-The Spearpoint ankylosaur is an undescribed ankylosaur specimen from the Wessex Formation on the Isle of Wight.
-It was found at Chilton Chine in 1994.
-Parts of the skeleton are housed at the Dinosaur Isle museum, accessioned under IWCMS 1996.153, while other parts of the skeleton are in private collection.
-A phylogenetic analysis conducted in a thesis by Thomas J. Raven found that it was not closely related to Polacanthus, the only named ankylosaur from the Wessex Formation, and that it likely represents a new taxon.
+Sousatitan

+"Sousatitan" is the name given to an as yet undescribed genus of titanosaurian sauropod dinosaur from the Early Cretaceous-aged Rio Piranhas Formation of Brazil.
+The intended holotype consists of a left fibula, and "Sousatitan" was coined by Ghilardi et al. (2016).

+Stegotitanus

+"Stegotitanus" is the informal replacement genus name given to the stegosaur Stegosaurus ungulatus—resulting in the new combination "Stegotitanus" ungulatus—by Gregory S. Paul in the third edition of The Princeton Field Guide to Dinosaurs in 2024.
+Stegosaurus ungulatus fossils are known from the Late Jurassic (Kimmeridgian) upper Morrison Formation of Wyoming, US.
+"Stegotitanus" was one of the largest stegosaurs, at about 7 m long and 4.2 MT in weight.

 Suciasaurus

-A fossil theropod (possibly a tyrannosaur) nicknamed "Suciasaurus rex” was discovered in 2012 at Sucia Island State Park in San Juan County of the U.S. State of Washington.
+A fossil theropod (possibly a tyrannosaur) nicknamed "Suciasaurus rex" was discovered in 2012 at Sucia Island State Park in San Juan County of the U.S. State of Washington.
 It was the first dinosaur discovered in Washington state.
 The finding was announced when Burke Museum paleontologists published a discovery paper in PLoS ONE.
 Prompted by a petition from students at an elementary school at Parkland, near Tacoma, the Washington State Legislature introduced a bill in 2019 to make it the official state dinosaur.
-A renewed push came in 2021, though House Republicans, like Minority leader J. T. Wilcox, called it low priority versus the ongoing COVID-19 pandemic, and eventually the bill failed to pass.
+A renewed push came in 2021, though House Republicans, like Minority leader J. T. Wilcox, called it low priority versus the ongoing COVID-19 pandemic, and eventually the bill failed to pass, though in 2023 it passed.